 Congratulations on starting your orthodontic treatment with a set of Invisalign clear aligners!
 We know it took much research, careful consideration, and courage to start your orthodontic treatment.
 However, we understand if you’re concerned about what those first few days with the appliance will feel like.
 Will there be any pain with your aligner trays?
 Is there any getting used to Invisalign?

-Still, as with any other orthodontic treatment, the movements required for the success of your dental realignment might cause any levels of discomfort.
+Still, as with any other orthodontic treatment, the movements required for the success of your dental realignment might cause some level of discomfort.
 We want to offer our readers a few tips and tricks for Invisalign to continue making your journey towards a beautiful and radiant smile as smooth as possible.

 We don’t want any of our patients to suffer from dental health problems, so maintaining good oral hygiene habits is crucial.
 Likewise, we want to describe how you’ll be feeling during your first few days with the appliance.
 Let’s review together how to survive Invisalign during your first week of ortho.